 Where to Start

-1. Look beyond football, baseball and basketball.
+1. Look beyond football, baseball, and basketball.

 2. Start with sports camps.

 If your kid isn’t sure they want to commit to a certain sport for an entire season, try testing the waters by enrolling them in a shorter sports camp.
 During the summer season, these camps are plentiful and vary in commitment– ranging from day camps to week-long training.
-From there, you can decide on whether or not the sport is right for them.
+From there, you can decide whether the sport is right for them.

 3. Manage expectations and communicate clearly.